-PublicCA establishes handling procedures in the event of emergencies or system compromise and conducts annual drills.
+PublicCA establishes incident and compromise reporting and handling procedures and conducts drills annually.

-5.7.2 Computing Resources, Software, and/or Data Are Corrupted resource, software and data corruption and conducts annual drills.
+5.7.2 Computing Resources, Software, and/or Data Are Corrupted

-PublicCA establishes recovery procedures in the event of computing
+PublicCA establishes recovery procedures in the event of computing resource, software and data corruption and conducts annual drills.